 External antennas provide better call quality, less dropped calls, provide your phone with much improved coverage range, and remove RF (radio frequency) emissions away from your body.
 For a complete discussion on the benefits of external antennas please refer to this article Antenna ReferenceArticle5D.pdf

 2. Can my phone connect to an external antenna?
 And can I damage my phone when connected?

-Generally all phones can connect to an external antenna.
+We can improve coverage to all phones and modem devices with an external antenna.
 Ideally the best connection for optimum performance improvement is choosing a phone or data card that has a direct connection.
 If your phone or data card does not have a direct connection then you can use a passive connection.
-When connecting your phone or data card to an external antenna you must use caution.
+One of our most popular products is our passive repeaters.
+When connecting your phone or data card to an external antenna with a direct plug-in connection you must use caution.
 Some phone and data card manufacturers do not expect people to regularly connect and disconnect their phone or data card to an external antenna.
 As such you must make sure you plug the connection on "squarely" to the connection point.
 Do not pull on the cable or drop the device when connected.
 Any excessive force on the connection point can be damaging to both the device and the data card.
 It is therefore recommended that when connecting a phone to an external antenna you use a hands free ear piece and operate the phone while it is lying down on a desk or centre console.
 Another useful tip is if you are using a USB datacard, connect the data card to your computer by way of a small USB lead (many USB datacards are supplied with such leads).
 This has the advantage that if you move your computer abruptly the cable will tension first rather than pulling the datacard out of the computer by the antenna adaptor cable.
 Cellutronics takes no responsibility or liability if phones, data cards, or adaptor cables becoming damaged.

 3. How do I connect an external antenna to my phone?